thi-ng/umbrella/packages/associative/README.md

       (maps) and `disj()` (sets)
     - configurable key equality & comparison (incl. default implementations)
     - getters w/ optional "not-found" default value
-    - `fromObject()` converters (for maps only)
-- `TrieMap` for string-based keys and `MultiTrie` for array-like keys and multiple values per key
 - `SparseSet` implementations for numeric values
 - Polymorphic set operations (union, intersection, difference) - works with both native and custom Sets and retains their types
 - Natural & selective
   [joins](https://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators)
   (incl. key renaming, ported from Clojure)
-- Key-value pair inversion for maps and vanilla objects
-    - i.e. swaps `K => V` to `V => K`
-- Single or multi-property index generation for maps and objects
-- Key selection, renaming, segmenting, splitting, transformations for maps and objects

-### Why?

 Please see these packages for some example use cases: